Years 5 & 6 IMP Bands in Schools

 Additional Opportunities

-Students in Year 6 IMP bands at school have the opportunity to audition for the ACT IMP Primary Concert Band.
+Year 6 students in ACT public schools have the opportunity to audition for the ACT IMP Primary Concert Band.
 This is an extension ensemble comprising students playing woodwind, brass and percussion instruments.

 Most ACT public high schools offer opportunities for students to play in concert bands at beginning, intermediate and advanced levels.
 A small number of these programs are operated by the IMP, but most are administered by the schools.
 For information about high school band programs, parents/carers are advised to contact the particular high schools.